 Automotive Industry: What the future holds

 The rapid evolution of technology has opened multiple doors for innovation.
-Despite the economic plunge caused by the COVID-19 pandemic, industries all over the world are trying to recover.
+Despite the economic plunge caused by the COVID-19 pandemic, industries worldwide are striving to recover.
 Even better, they are coming back with greater visions.
 Industries have been increasingly focusing on developing unique and innovative products designed to address current needs while incorporating futuristic features.
 The automotive industry is no exception.

 For decades, car producers and Original Equipment Manufacturers (OEMs) challenged themselves to offer customers a wide variety of cars, equipped with the latest technologies.
 Opportunities in the automotive industry seem nearly endless.
-However, two key trends are set to further push the automotive industry forward in the long run: electrification and connectivity.
-These trends are mainly driven by policy changes and technology.
+However, two key trends, namely electrification and connectivity, are set to further push the automotive industry forward in the long run.
+These automotive industry trends are mainly driven by policy changes and technology.

 Initiatives & Regulations

-Electrification in the automotive industry refers to the replacement of a car’s Internal Combustion Engine (ICE) with an electric battery.
-Cars equipped with such “Engine” are referred to as Battery Electric Vehicles (BEVs), or simply EVs.
-One of their main benefits is their contribution to greenhouse gas (GHG) emission reduction, which is highly encouraged by policymakers and governments through various initiatives and regulations.
-Among these is the European Union’s “Fit for 55” program, which aims to reduce GHG emissions by 55% by 2030 (McKinsey, 2021).
-As for the US, President Biden announced a new target of up to a 52% GHG reduction by 2030 (The White House, 2021).
-In Asia, India aims for a 45% reduction target by the same year (BBC, 2021).
-However, China, the world’s number one in CO2 emissions, is still behind in such initiatives, having announced that it would reduce carbon emissions by 20% by 2035 and achieve neutrality by 2060 (IHS Markit, 2021).
+Electrification in the automotive industry refers to the replacement of a car’s Internal Combustion Engine with an electric battery.
+Cars equipped with such ‘Engine’ are Battery Electric Vehicles, or simply EVs.
+One of their main benefits is contributing to greenhouse gas emission reduction, a goal highly encouraged by policymakers and governments through various initiatives and regulations.
+Among these is the European Union’s “Fit for 55” program, which aims to reduce GHG emissions by 55% by 2030.
+As for the US, President Biden announced a new target of up to a 52% GHG reduction by 2030.
+In Asia, India aims for a 45% reduction target by the same year.
+However, China, the world’s number one in CO2 emissions, is still behind in such initiatives, having announced that it would reduce carbon emissions by 20% by 2035 and achieve neutrality by 2060.

 Besides the regulations, governments have introduced several incentives to encourage the use of EVs.
 In Europe, for instance, France and Poland offer grants which can go up to EUR 6,000, if some conditions are met, for the purchase of an electric or hybrid car.
 Italy provides incentives of up to 40% of the purchase price as well as tax exemptions for the first 5 years.
 In the US, car buyers can benefit from a federal tax credit of up to $7,500.
 In Asia, China proposed a tax exemption on purchases for 2 years, and India offers a subsidy of INR 10,000 ($136.4) per kWh.